jrekier/minimal-mistakes/_posts/2019-08-12-waffle-conundrum.md

 ---
 title: The waffle conundrum
 date: 2019-08-12
-excerpt: "I solve a relatively simple problem of geometry inspired by a culinary example from everyday life.
-I find that the final answer has no closed analytical form.
+excerpt: "I solve a relatively simple problem of geometry inspired by a culinary example from everyday life and find that the final answer has no closed analytical form.
 This illustrates how unexpected difficulties can emerge even in simple problems."
 tags: math
 use_math: true
 classes: wide